 Fold your forearms on the wall and rest your forehead on your arms, helping you feel unobserved and centred.

 Let the wall take as much of your weight as possible.
 You can let your hips sway side to side, or find stillness.
-A partner can hold your ankles or swoop their hands down your shoulders and back.

 2 - Supported child’s pose